junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 They are Special Agent Page and Plant to the Houston Police Department.

 They are told the body belongs to a delivery personnel for the Doc Marley's Cocktails bar, but no one see her before, and no one even knows her name.
-The only clue they get is from the delivery vest she's wearing, and that she dies near the bar's crew-only back door.
+The only clue they get is from the delivery vest that Jane Doe's wearing, and that she died near the bar's crew-only back door.
 But both can be faked very easily, says the sheriff.

 Dean interviews the bartender that night, Dwight, but he knows just as much as anyone else -- jack squat.
 He never meets the woman, and he has an alibi from his only other regular customer that night, Rod, who says practically the exact same thing when Dean interviews him later.